Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 There is another boundary circuit of~$M$ hitting each of~$\nu_i$, $i=1,\ldots,k$, exactly once, which we denote by~$c'$.
 The boundary circuits~$c$ and~$c'$ are said to be \emph{adjacent} to the bypass~$\beta$.
 They are replaced in~$M'$ by a single boundary circuit, which is referred to as~$c\#c'$.

 \begin{exam}

 Shown in Figure~\ref{gen-bypass-rem-fig} is an example of a generalized type~II bypass removal~$M\mapsto M'$.
 The top left picture shows the diagram~$M$ together with a collection of rectangles representing a patching disc for a $+$-negligible circuit~$c$ which is destroyed by the move.
 The circuit~$c$ is shown in orange.
 The dashed lines show two meridians that are not occupied levels of~$M$.
 They correspond to two intersection points of the interior of the patching disc with~$\mathbb S^1_{\tau=1}$.
+Denoted by~$\mu'$ and~$\mu''$ are the only two $\diagdown$-mirrors on~$c$ due to which~$c$ is $+$-negligible.

 The bottom picture shows the structure of a canonic dividing configuration~$(\delta_+,\delta_-)$ of the patching disc.
 The crucial point about this dividing configuration is that~$\delta_+$ is a single arc.
 This follows from the condition~$\tb_+(c)=-1$. \end{exam}